BenJamminnn/BGImageScroller/README.md

 ![scrolldemoshort](https://cloud.githubusercontent.com/assets/5061628/9752239/ae2ca364-5662-11e5-97e2-394e21213449.gif)

-Very simple and extensible APIs
+Very simple and extensible API

 Instantiate as any `UIView` or with an array of images